Alane-Henry/SA-FAS/README.md

 ```
 ## Dataset Preparation
 We use official datasets for training and evaluation.
 Additionally, following the challenage guideline, we used some training dataset to generate synthetic images for model training.
 We generated additional training data based on the official dataset.
-If you would like to use these extra data for training, please contact me at yangxu2001 #at# stu.xjtu.edu.cn.
+If you would like to use these extra data for training, please contact us at yangxu2001 #at# stu.xjtu.edu.cn.
 The default dataset path is:  ```/workspace/iccv2025_face_antispoofing```.
 All data and annoations should be placed in this path.

 ## Train